Circle B Bar Reserve is great for viewing wildlife and hiking

 - Circle B Bar Reserve is free, including the nature center.

 - Wonderful and extensive trails wrap around Lake Hancock and wind through Banana Creek Marsh.
-An easy-to-read trail map is available, showing how Circle B Bar Reserve trails are broken into manageable segments.
+An easy-to-read trail map is available (see below and pick one up at the nature center), showing how Circle B Bar Reserve trails are broken into manageable segments.
 You can put together a loop totaling six miles or take a short stroll.
 The three-quarter-of-a mile Lost Bridge Trail, for example, is a loop under a canopy of oaks.
-Waterfront trails may bring you in close proximity to alligators.
-(Be careful during spring mating and nesting season.)

 - Circle B Bar Reserve has an impressive environmental education center — a free museum about Florida ecology.
 Polk’s Nature Discover Center recently completed a $625,000 upgrade to add interactive exhibits and is widely used by visiting classes of students.

-- Shady picnic tables and grills are set amidst a forest of ancient live oaks.
+- Shady picnic tables and grills are set amidst a forest of ancient live oaks near the nature center.
 Lots of things that might take away from Circle B Bar Reserve’s natural atmosphere aren’t permitted, such as music, balloons or volleyball nets.
 This makes it a peaceful place to picnic and observe the beautiful surroundings.

 Once a cattle ranch — the source of its name — Circle B Bar Reserve has been returned to its natural state.
 Thousands of migrating birds recognize it as a great place to vacation and other creatures saw it as a perfect home.
 Wildlife proliferated and Circle B is home to otter, bobcat, armadillo, fox and many species of insects and reptiles.

-I walked several trails on a day so breezy that thick mats of Spanish moss hanging from the oaks were horizontal in the wind.
-It was June – not your prime birding month – and yet in short order I saw osprey, hawks, egrets and heron.
+On a June day, I walked several trails on a day so breezy that thick mats of Spanish moss hanging from the oaks were horizontal in the wind.
+In June, not your prime birding month, we saw osprey, hawks, egrets and heron.
 There were alligators in the marsh and around the edge of the large, brown Lake Hancock.

 It had rained extensively, but Circle B’s lovely Shady Oak trail and the Alligator Alley trail were high and dry.